Introduction

 Next steps

-• Quickstart - create an account, connect your S3 bucket via IAM, and send your first NDJSON payload to /ingest.
+- Quickstart — create an account, connect your S3 bucket via IAM, and send your first payload.